bonyuta0204/Essay/Draft.md

 		+ the data include, there SWB, how much they enjoy PAI(for first two) and whether they are still using it (last 7 times.), how much positive emotion they feel after PAI if they still contines it.
 	+ analyses these data. comparison between two groups and intergroups. correlation between how often they continue and happiness.comparison of the extent they feel positive feelings and happiness level.
 ANOVA on time passed and three data.

+	+ do we need control group?
+	+ placebo group: Placebo control exercise: Early memories.Participants were asked to write about their early memories every night for one week
+	+
 #### Result
 >(We measured participants’ happiness at baseline and immediately after the intervention
 >period with the 4-item Subjective Happiness Scale (SHS; Lyubomirsky & Lepper, 1999))

+#### Structure of this part
++ Introduction: brief aim of this study
++ Method
+	+ Participants
+	+ Procedure
+	+ acquiring data
+	+ analysis
+	+ ethical concern

 #### Part3